 The Student-Teacher Relationship: We recognize the spiritual intimacy of the student-teacher relationship.
 We vow to be honest and to maintain clear boundaries between student and teacher.
-We define teacher misconduct as conduct that is harmful to the well-being of the Zen Center, sangha, or an individual student.
-We vow not to abuse our role as teachers by exploiting the trust of students through verbal abuse, sexual misconduct, misuse of the Zen Center’s funds, or through psychological manipulation of the power dynamic inherent in the student-teacher relationship.
+We define teacher misconduct as conduct that is harmful to the well-being of the Zen Community, sangha, or an individual student.
+We vow not to abuse our role as teachers by exploiting the trust of students through verbal abuse, sexual misconduct, misuse of the Zen Community’s funds, or through psychological manipulation of the power dynamic inherent in the student-teacher relationship.

 Sexual Relationships: We recognize that any sexual relationship between a teacher and student is harmful to the student, the teacher and the sangha as a whole.
 Such a relationship is therefore never appropriate.
 We also recognize that attraction and affection between or among people may arise.
 We are mindful of the harm that can be done even under the most sincere consensual circumstances.
 We acknowledge that shifts in romantic and sexual dynamics can occur gradually or suddenly and require both vigilance and integrity.

 We vow to be open and transparent to ourselves and to the other teachers, and to end any student-teacher relationship before any romantic or sexual relationship is begun.
 In the event that the parties involved wish to pursue such a relationship, they will end the student-teacher relationship, and the student will then study with another teacher.
 It is the responsibility of the teachers to counsel and guide the parties involved.